vladikcomper/md-modules/utils/convsym/README.md

 **ConvSym** is a command-line utility aimed to extract symbol lists from various assembler-specific file formats and convert them into DEB1/DEB2 formats supported by the "Advanced Error Handler and Debugger" or human-readable plain-text files.

-It was originally designed to be used with the **ASM68K** and **The Macroassembler AS** assemblers, however, ConvSym's high configurability makes it possible to use with other tools and environments, including SGDK (although those may not be fully supported by the "Advanced Error Handler and Debugger").
+It was originally designed to be used with the **ASM68K** and **The AS Macroassembler** assemblers, however, ConvSym's high configurability makes it possible to use with other tools and environments, including SGDK and other projects with **GNU AS**.

 The utility supports various input and output processing and transformation options, allowing for a high level of flexibility.